cydia2020/esphome-8bit-wiegand-reader-with-timeout/README.md

 # Known Issues.
 - The device may not respond if the ESP32 was reset by an OTA update, this seems to be a keypad specific issue, and may not happen with your hardware.
 Power-cycling the device can usually fix this.
 - Sometimes, ESPHome compiles the code just fine, but the binary file may not link.
 When this happens, use the "Clean Build Files" option in ESPHome and compile again.

+# Experiencing Problems?
+Feel free to open a GitHub issue.
+Please provide a log file of the reader's output and clearly describe the issue that you are facing.
+I will try my best to assist.

+:3